mmgreiner/mmgreiner.github.io/content/post/entra-id-authentication.md

 [omniauth]: https://github.com/omniauth/omniauth

 [omniauth-entra-id]: https://github.com/RIPAGlobal/omniauth-entra-id

+[^1]: Part of text was adopted and corrected from a ChatGPT prompt answer

 The following steps show how to use **Entra ID** and **Omniauth** for authentication with a rails application.